 The analysis of available genetic data presented here indicates that divergence is occurring within the islands at small spatial scales and over short time periods (Table 1, Fig. 2).
-Furthermore, the scale of population structure varies with trophic position, with the sap-feeding herbivores in this study showing structure at smaller scales compared to cricket detritivores and predatory spiders (Table 1, Fig 2).
+Furthermore, the scale of population structure varies with trophic position, with the sap-feeding herbivores in this study showing structure at smaller scales compared to detritivorous crickets and predatory spiders (Table 1, Fig. 2).
 Population structure within species allows for populations to take independent evolutionary trajectories, especially when aided by other evolutionary processes that may be acting differentially across each species’ range.
-A variety of factors have been implicated in the genetic divergence of populations and species in lineages described here, including various combinations of genetic drift associated with geographic isolation (Percy, 2003; Mendelson & Shaw, 2005; O’Grady et al., 2011; Goodman et al., 2012), adaptation associated with ecological interactions of competition, predation, and mutualism (Gillespie, 2004; Roderick & Percy, 2008), and sexual signaling (Mendelson & Shaw, 2005; Percy & Kennedy, 2006; Magnacca et al., 2008; Goodman et al., in review).
+A variety of factors have been implicated in the genetic divergence of populations and species in lineages described here, including combinations of genetic drift associated with geographic isolation (Percy, 2003; Mendelson & Shaw, 2005; O’Grady et al., 2011; Goodman et al., 2012), adaptation associated with ecological interactions of competition, predation, and mutualism (Gillespie, 2004; Roderick & Percy, 2008), and sexual signaling (Mendelson & Shaw, 2005; Percy & Kennedy, 2006; Magnacca et al., 2008; Goodman et al., in review).